In Process Measurement of Die & Mold for high precision manufacturing and repair processes

-A special machine tool probe is used to take measurements of the part by a tactile mesaurement.
-These probes are designed to work in the harsh manufacturing environment of the machine tool and loaded directly to the spindle of the machine similar to a cutting tool.
+A special machine tool probe is used to take measurements of the part by a tactile measurement.
+These probes are designed to work in the harsh manufacturing environment of the machine tool and loaded directly to the spindle of the machine like a cutting tool.
 Probe signal is interfaced with the circuit of the machine tool controller to generate a 3D point at the exact location of the contact.
 Modern probes have an optical or a radio frequency interface to receive the signal from the probe.
-This eliminates additonal wiring and enables to for the probe to be held in the tool magazine similar to a cutting tool.
+This eliminates additional wiring and enables to for the probe to be held in the tool magazine like a cutting tool.

 3.2 Probe types